 Consent and privacy laws are different in different countries.

-In most cases, you need to obtain consent from candidates to undertake pre-employment checks.
+In some cases, you may need to obtain consent from candidates to undertake pre-employment checks.

-Every country has different laws in terms of compulsory checks depending on the profession or role.
+There may also be compulsory checks depending on the industry or role.

 How to obtain pre-employment verification checks?